Coexistence of nonequilibrium density and equilibrium energy distribution of quasiparticles in a superconducting qubit

 By itself, $\Gamma_0$ is not enough to distinguish the contributions of non-equilibrium QP tunneling and photon-induced Cooper pair breaking.
-Therefore, in addition to $\Gamma_0$ we measure the parity switching rate in the excited state of the transmon, $\Gamma_1$.
-We do this by interleaving readout pulses with variable-amplitude qubit-scrambling pulses \cite{diamond_distinguishing_2022}.
-The qubit-scrambling pulses lead to a steady-state excited state population that we measure simultaneously with the parity.
-The resulting dependence of the parity switching rate on the excited state population is well-described by $\Gamma = (1-p_1)\Gamma_0 + p_1 \Gamma_1$ [see Fig.~\ref{fig:3}(a)].
-Extrapolating this line to $p_1=0$ and $p_1=1$ yields the ground and the excited state rates.
+Therefore, we also measure the parity switching rate in the excited state of the transmon, $\Gamma_1$.
+We do this by interleaving readout pulses played every $2\:\mathrm{ms}$ with variable-amplitude qubit-scrambling pulses played every $11\:\mu\mathrm{s}$ \cite{diamond_distinguishing_2022}.
+The Gaussian qubit-scrambling pulses have a standard deviation of $10\:\mathrm{ns}$ and lead to a steady-state excited state population that we measure simultaneously with the parity.
+The resulting dependence of the parity switching rate on the excited state population $p_1$ is well-described by $\Gamma = (1-p_1)\Gamma_0 + p_1 \Gamma_1$ [see Fig.~\ref{fig:3}(a)].
+Extrapolating this line to $p_1=0$ and $p_1=1$ yields $\Gamma_0$ and $\Gamma_1$.
 We obtain $\Gamma_0 = 0.14 \pm 0.01\invs$ and $\Gamma_1 = 4.76\pm0.04\invs$.
 Remarkably, $\Gamma_1$ is approximately $34$ times higher than $\Gamma_0$.
 This observation is inconsistent with parity switching due to photon-induced pair-breaking, which should lead to $\Gamma_0 \sim \Gamma_1$ \cite{serniak_hot_2018, houzet_photon-assisted_2019, serniak_direct_2019, glazman_bogoliubov_2021, diamond_distinguishing_2022}.
-The remaining explanation is that the resident QPs dominate parity switching in the excited state.
+The remaining explanation is that resident QPs dominate parity switching in the excited state.

 Next, to shed light on the energy distribution of the QPs, we measure $\Gamma_0$ and $\Gamma_1$ at different temperatures [see Fig.~\ref{fig:3}(b)].
 The temperature dependence is distinct in three temperature regions, marked by ticks at the top of Fig.~\ref{fig:3}(b).
 In the high-temperature region, $T\gtrsim100\:\mathrm{mK}$, both rates rapidly activate with activation energies $\sim h\times50\:\mathrm{GHz}$.
 In the intermediate-temperature region, $30\:\mathrm{mK}\lesssim T\lesssim100\:\mathrm{mK}$, rates $\Gamma_0$ and $\Gamma_1$ also thermally activate, but with much smaller activation energies.
 Notably, the activation energies are very different for the two qubit states.
 Finally, in the low-temperature region, $T\lesssim 30\:\mathrm{mK}$, $\Gamma_0$ saturates to a constant value, while $\Gamma_1$ continues to activate.